-Section 17.01.105.
 TENTS.
-Tents as used in this Ordinance shall mean a shelter of canvas or the like supported by poles and fastened by cords or pegs driven into the ground and shall not include those types of tents used solely for children’s recreational purposes.
+A shelter of canvas or the like supported by poles and fastened by cords or pegs driven into the ground and shall not include those types of tents used solely for children’s recreational purposes.

-Section 17.01.106.
 TOWNSHIP BOARD.
-Whenever in this Ordinance appear the words “Township Board”, it shall mean the Township Board of Hudson Township.
+Whenever in this Ordinance appear the words “Township Board,” it shall mean the Township Board of Hudson Township.

-Section 17.01.107.
 TRAVEL TRAILER.
-A portable vehicular unit primarily designed for travel and/or recreational usage, which may also contain facilities for overnight lodging, but which does not exceed eight (8) feet in width or thirty-two (32) feet in length.
+A portable vehicular unit primarily designed for travel and/or recreational usage, which may also contain facilities for overnight lodging, but which does not exceed eight (8’) feet in width or thirty-two (32’) feet in length.
 This term also includes folding campers and truck mounted campers but not manufactured homes.

-Section 17.01.108.
 TRAVEL TRAILER PARK.
 A family recreation-oriented facility for the overnight or short-term (not to exceed fifteen (15) days consecutively) parking of travel trailers or tents.
 May also be known as a campground.

-Section 17.01.109.
 USE.
 The purpose for which land or premises of a building thereon is designed, arranged, intended, or for which it is occupied, maintained, let, or leased.

+PRINCIPAL.
+The main use to which the premises are devoted and the principal purpose for which the premises exist.
+In cases where there is more than one (1) use, the use comprising the greatest floor area shall generally be considered the principal use, except in cases where a use comprising a secondary amount of floor area is considered to have greater impact in terms of traffic generated, noise levels, disruption of views and similar impacts.

 ACCESSORY.
-A use naturally and normally incidental to, subordinate to, and devoted exclusively to the main use of the premises.
+A use naturally and normally incidental to, subordinate to, and devoted exclusively to the principal or main use of the premises.

-LEGAL NON-CONFORMING.
-An existing use of land and/or structures as of the effective date of this Ordinance which does not conform to the uses specified as permitted in a district, but which is not construed by this Ordinance as a nuisance, or damaging to abutting property, or hazardous to persons.

-ILLEGAL NON-CONFORMING.
-An existing use of land and structures as of the effective date of this Ordinance as a nuisance, or damaging to abutting property or hazardous to persons; such uses to be discontinued and abated (see illustration entitled “Non-Conforming Use”).

-Section 17.01.110.
-RESERVED.

-Section 17.01.111.
 UTILITY ROOM.
-A utility room is a room in a dwelling, not located in the basement, the use of which is primarily for storage or for housing a heating unit, or for laundry purposes.
+A utility room is a room in a dwelling, not located in the basement, the use of which is primarily for storage, for housing a heating unit, or for laundry purposes.

-Section 17.01.112.
 VARIANCE.
 A variance is a modification of the literal provisions of the Zoning Ordinance which is granted when strict enforcement would cause undue hardship owing to circumstances unique to the individual property on which the variance is granted.

-Section 17.01.113.
-YARD, REQUIRED SIDE-REAR-FRONT.
+YARD, REQUIRED.
 An open space of prescribed width or depth, adjacent to a lot or property line, on the same land with a building or group of buildings, which open space lies in the area between the building or group of buildings and the nearest lot line and is unoccupied and unobstructed from the ground upward, except as otherwise provided herein.
-This regulation shall not exclude eaves provided that an eight (8) foot height clearance is provided above the adjacent ground level (see illustration entitled “Lot Terms”).
+This regulation shall not exclude eaves with a minimum of eight (8’) feet height clearance from the adjacent ground level.

+FRONT YARD.
+An open space extending the full width of the lot, the depth of which is the minimum horizontal distance between the front lot line and the nearest line of the principal building, excluding steps or open porches.
+There shall be maintained a front yard on each street side of a corner lot and a double frontage lot.

+REAR YARD: An open space extending the full width of the lot, the depth of which is the minimum horizontal distance between the rear lot line and the nearest line of the principal building.
+In the case of corner lots, there shall only be one (1) rear yard which shall be determined by the owner.

+SIDE YARD: An open space between the principal building and the side lot line, extending from the front yard to the rear yard, the width of which is the horizontal distance from the nearest point of the side lot line to the nearest line of the principal building.

+Required and Non-Required Yards